yuhua666/DGPF-RENet/README.md

 # DGPF-RENet
-DGPF-RENet: A Low Data Dependency Network For Hyperspectral Image Classification (Accepted by TGRS).
+DGPF-RENet: A Low Data Dependence Network With Low Training Iterations for Hyperspectral Image Classification (Accepted by TGRS).

 Because we have added the activation function swish that is not available in the keras library, please add the function in keras.activation.py.